SourcePot/asset/README.md

 * Creation and manipulation of an Asset object representing a value, wealth, etc.
 * Creation of a Rates object providing currency names and exchange rates
 * Creation of a DateTimeParser object providing representing a date and time at a specified timezone, parsing timestamps or strings to DateTimeParser object
+* Calculations employ the `moneyphp/money` and BC Math

 ## The Asset class